crichards17/3D-Fractal-Raytracer/README.md

 ## Purpose
 This application is being developed with twofold purpose:
 1. As a learning opportunity.
-This application's development has required that I either expand my prior knowledge or learn from scratch in the followign areas:
+This application's development has required that I either expand my prior knowledge or learn from scratch in the following areas:
     * C# / .NET development.
     * Top-down object-oriented design and solution structure.
     * 3D rendering via Distance Estimation (and associated vector math).